 It can be somewhat tricky to track down a high-quality integrated amp that has a bypass feature.
 You can find a list here that features every amplifier by every manufacturer as recently as September 2017.
-On the lower end of the price spectrum but this product is currently hard to find.
+The Marantz PM8005 was on the lower end of the price spectrum but this product is currently hard to find.
 Therefore, we recommend an its updated version, the Marantz PM8006.

 The Parasound’s Halo integrated is an excellent choice at about $2,500.

 There are several options to choose from, and carefully selecting the equipment based on reviews and other user experiences is essential.
 Ultimately, it can be hard to go wrong when dealing with equipment of this caliber.